Ableton Live: The Ultimate Overview for Producers

 Electric

 Is there any sound more groovy than an old-school electric piano?
-Maybe not, but Electric comes close with its interesting approach to mimicking classic instruments based on physical modelling.
+Maybe not, but Electric comes close with its interesting approach to mimicking classic instruments based on physical modeling.

 Best Ableton Live effects